History, De Montfort University

 A primary aspect of my research involves analysing and cataloguing a book of textile fragments, collected by the 1890s traveller Georgina Annie Grove.
 Exploring Europe and South Asia with her Brigadier-General husband, Georgina collated fragments of needlework ranging from the 7th to the 19th century.
 This book mirrors both the spaces of the Victorian woman’s wardrobe, home, and of national museums, making it an ideal entry point for questioning how women saw themselves as agents of Britain’s colonial project.
 In addition to object-based research, I frequently consult archives of antique dealerships, travel journals, and commercial ephemera.
 Each fragment, scrapbook, and catalogue illuminates British women’s material understanding of the Empire, and their place within these wider networks.

-Presented 'Embroidery-as-Research: Exploring the history and process of needlework through the re-creation of a family embroidery sampler' at 'The Hand: Emotions, Embodiment, Identity (8-9 Jan, 2026)', London College of Fashion and Lancaster University, AHRC.
+London College of Fashion and Lancaster University - January 2026 - I presented the paper 'Embroidery-as-Research: Exploring the history and process of needlework through the re-creation of a family embroidery sampler' at 'The Hand: Emotions, Embodiment, Identity' AHRC conference.